-- 1.1 To consider and approve the Ribble Valley Borough Council's Food Hygiene Intervention Plan 2016/2017. - 1.2 Relevance to the Council's ambitions and priorities: - Community Objectives To promote and support health, environmental, economic and social well-being of people who live, work and visit the Ribble Valley. - Corporate Priorities To promote healthier environment and lifestyle. - Other Considerations This document meets the Food Standard Agency's food law enforcement framework and requirement to produce an annual service plan complying with the national template. - 1.3 The content of this document will be a principal constituent of any future Ribble Valley Borough Council Environmental Health Service Plan with the items contained within the action plan being incorporated accordingly.
+- 1.1 To consider and approve the Ribble Valley Borough Council's Food Hygiene Intervention Plan 2018/2019. - 1.2 The Council's vision developed with the Ribble Valley Strategic Partnership states that we aim to ensure Ribble Valley will be "an area with an exceptional environment and quality of life for all; sustained by vital and vibrant market towns and villages acting as thriving service centres meeting the needs of residents, businesses and visitors".
+This function of Environmental Health should be recognised as making an important contribution to the Council delivering this vision. - 1.3 Relevance to the Council's ambitions and priorities: - Priority 1.
+To ensure a well-managed Council, providing efficient services based on identified customer needs; by creating income generation through the charging for rescore revisits. - Priority 2.
+To sustain a strong and prosperous Ribble Valley; by supporting food businesses and food manufacturers with advice and technical guidance. - Priority 3.
+To help make people's lives safer and healthier; by striving to ensure that food businesses are safe and compliant for residents, and achieve national food hygiene rating of at least 3 and above. - Other Considerations This document meets the Food Standards Agency's food law enforcement framework and requirement to produce an annual service plan complying with the national template. - 1.4 The content of this document will be a principal constituent of any future Ribble Valley Borough Council Environmental Health Service Plan with the items contained within the action plan being incorporated accordingly.